 Sele (Klepp): Some say Sele Harbour is the most picturesque of all Jæren harbours, in particular because of the colourful row of boathouses.
 This hike includes high sand dunes to the north and a wonderful boulder beach and the mouth of the important salmon fishing Figgjo river to the south of the harbour.

 There’s plenty of parking available at the harbour.
-Actually Sele could be used as a starting or end point for a hike north to Hellestø, or southwards on Sele’s boulder beach and on to the long sandy Bore beach.
+Actually Sele could be used as a starting or end point for a hike north to Hellestø.
+I can also be the base for a hike southwards on Sele’s boulder beach and on to the long sandy Bore beach.
 The hike I did was to park here and do a little of both.
 It was a great 5.6 km combination.
 The distance one way would be 3 km.

 What to see

 There are many pleasant, and picturesque, harbours along the coast of Jæren.
 At Sele, the breakwater structure creating a secure little marina is in itself not worth noting.
 What makes the harbour is the row of colourful boathouses all facing the sea.
 I have been visiting the harbour a few times over the years, and they have always seemed to be kept in a very good condition.
 Not only is the maintenance impeccable compared to many other boathouses on the coast, the colours make them extra intriguing, not least on this afternoon in March when my pictures and video were shot.